Last updated on May 15th, 2023

 Viking Ship Museum

 I know, going to a museum is not only a summer activity.
 You can visit it at any season.
-But if you love history or if traveling to Norway with kids, Viking Ship Museum is one of the most interesting places to visit in Oslo.
+But if you love history or if traveling to Norway with kids, Viking Ship Museum is one of the most interesting museums to visit in Oslo.

 On the Bygdoy peninsula, in the building from the 20th century, you can find real ships of Vikings.